Program a Wimp application using text to describe what you want. The demo is available now.

 These instructions are very useful on many computers from RPCEmu right up to the latest Raspberry Pi where some of these instructions are missing.
 If you are getting an 'Undefined Instruction' error message this module may help.

-An example module with source code is included in BASIC to add your own instruction to count the number of bits that are set in a register for those wanting to try adding new instructions.
+You can also add your own instructions: An example module with source code is included in BASIC to add your own instruction to count the number of bits that are set in a register for those wanting to try adding new instructions.
 All the registers and status register are sent to your code in a table and you just need to modify the table entries and set R3 to indicate if you have completed the instruction.

 The ARM encodings.